nextflow-io/nextflow/docs/spack.rst

 specified after the package name as shown here ``bwa@0.7.15``.

 Spack is able to guess the local CPU microarchitetcture and optimise the build accordingly.
-If you really need to customise this option, the :ref:`process-cpuArch` directive can be used.
+If you really need to customise this option, the :ref:`process-arch` directive can be used.

 Read the Spack documentation for more details about `package specifications <https://spack.readthedocs.io/en/latest/basic_usage.html#specs-dependencies>`_.